If you’ve ever picked up a bottle of whiskey, chances are you’ve seen the word “proof” on the label. But what does it actually mean?

 Bourbon proof is especially vital for bourbon lovers.
 It usually ranges from 80 to 100 proof, but can go higher with special types.
 Slow-proofing adds water gradually, improving flavor.
 It can also prevent saponification, avoiding soapy tastes.

-Knowing about whiskey proof helps pick the right spirit for any moment.
+Knowing that whiskey is proof helps you pick the right spirit for any moment.
 Lower proof is best for neat or on-the-rocks sipping.
 High-proof whiskeys, like barrel-proof bourbons up to 125 proof, offer a bold taste.
 Whiskey lovers often mention proof when ordering, seeing it as a traditional and cool way to enjoy their favorite spirit.

 Different Types of Whiskey and Their Proofs